Consistent Signal Reconstruction from Streaming Multivariate Time Series: Introduction

-The main contributions of this paper can be enumerated as follows: \begin{itemize} \item We formalize the concept of consistent signal reconstruction from streaming data under zero-delay response requirements.
-As a result, our formulation generalizes the concept of consistency beyond offline settings. \item To the best of our knowledge, we devise the first trainable method for zero-delay signal reconstruction from multivariate time series of quantization intervals, which can also enforce consistency. \item We show experimentally that the reconstruction error incurred by our proposed method decays at the same rate by decreasing the quantization step size or increasing the oversampling ratio.
-Moreover, the error-rate decay slope with respect to the oversampling ratio doubles (in logarithmic scale) the one obtained with a similar zero-delay smooth signal reconstruction method that does not enforce consistency. \end{itemize}
+The main contributions of this paper can be summarized as follows: \begin{itemize} \item We formalize the concept of consistent signal reconstruction from streaming data under zero-delay response requirements.
+As a result, our formulation generalizes the concept of consistency beyond offline settings. \item To the best of our knowledge, this work is the first to devise a consistent method for zero-delay signal reconstruction from streaming multivariate time series.
+The method can enforce consistency in a closed-form step allowing for a faster and more convenient implementation than numerical alternatives. \item We show experimentally that the reconstruction error incurred by our proposed method decays at the same rate by decreasing the quantization step size or increasing the oversampling ratio.
+Moreover, the error-rate decay slope with respect to the oversampling ratio doubles (in logarithmic scale) the one obtained with a similar zero-delay smooth signal reconstruction method that does not enforce consistency. \item Additionally, we observe that the error-rate decay incurred by our method does improve when incorporating the spatial relationships among the multiple time series, whereas offline consistent signal reconstructions do not benefit from a multivariate formulation. \end{itemize}

 The rest of the paper is organized as follows.
 Sec. \ref{sec:notation} introduces the main notation used throughout the paper.
 Sec. \ref{sec:consistency} formalizes the notion of consistency and presents the concept of consistent signal reconstruction from streaming data under zero-delay requirements.
 Then, Sec. \ref{sec:interpolation} describes our proposed method from a sequential decision-making perspective, and Sec. \ref{sec:empirical} analyzes its error-rate decay behavior experimentally.
 Finally, Sec. \ref{sec:conclusion} concludes the paper.